Atlantic Canada tours

 Representing the easternmost part of North America, Newfoundland and Labrador is a province of firsts.
 It is where the Vikings first landed in 1000 AD, where the sun rises first and where Italian navigator John Cabot made the first European contact with North America after the Vikings.
 Yet, despite its rich history, Newfoundland and Labrador is the youngest of the Canadian provinces.

-Some of the attractions and sites of note you can visit on touring holidays here include the spectacular Gros Morne National Park, Iceberg Alley, L'Anse aux Meadows - a Viking settlement dating back over 1,000 years - and the Port aux Choix National Historic Site.
+Some of the attractions and sites of note you can visit on Maritime Canada tours here include the spectacular Gros Morne National Park, Iceberg Alley, L'Anse aux Meadows - a Viking settlement dating back over 1,000 years - and the Port aux Choix National Historic Site.
 The Witless Bay Ecological Site is a must-see for wildlife lovers due to the fact it is home to over half a million Atlantic puffins.

 Come and explore Nova Scotia, a world of natural beauty, sea-spun warmth and a way of life shaped by founding cultures whose love of life is legendary.
 The scenery is magnificent.
 The food is fabulous.
 And, from the moment you arrive, you'll feel like family.